camunda/camunda-docs-manual/content/reference/rest/history/user-operation-log/get-user-operation-log-query-count.md

 ---

-Query for the number of user operation log entries that fulfill the given parameters.
+Queries for the number of user operation log entries that fulfill the given parameters.
-Takes the same parameters as the [get log entries]({{< relref "reference/rest/history/user-operation-log/get-user-operation-log-query.md" >}}) method.
+Takes the same parameters as the [Get User Operation Log (Historic)]({{< relref "reference/rest/history/user-operation-log/get-user-operation-log-query.md" >}}) method.

 # Method